Codecademy/docs/content/cpp/concepts/maps/terms/count/count.md

 ---
-Title: 'count()'
+Title: '.count()'
-Description: 'Checks if a given key occurs in the map container.'
+Description: 'Checks whether a specified key exists in the map and returns the number of occurrences'
 Subjects:
   - 'Computer Science'
   - 'Game Development'